crashdean/School_District_Analysis/README.md

 In summary of the analysis for the above data is as follows.
 The highest performing schools were the charter schools.
 When the spending per student was analysised, the lower spending per students scored higher in math and reading scores.
-This also correlated with the the lower spending for charter schools.
 Charter schools also have a lower student population compared to district schools.